UpliftGames/pull-player-scripts/README.md

-# pull-player-module
+# pull-player-scripts
-A python tool for pulling the Roblox PlayerModule.
+A python tool for pulling the Roblox Player Scripts.

+Right now this only supports the PlayerModule, but the intention is to support other modules that are usually pulled directly into your games such as the chat scripts as well.

+This is a work in progress!

 ## Command Line Interface